 Next select your “Campaign Action.”
 You can either “Add to an existing Pardot campaign” or “Create a new Pardot Campaign.”
 Enter the name of your new Pardot campaign or select the name of the existing Pardot campaign.
 If a prospect does not yet exist in Pardot, it will be associated with the selected Pardot campaign.
 Prospects who already exist in Pardot will retain their original Pardot campaign unless you check the option to “Override Existing Pardot Campaign” at which point all prospects being added to the list will have their Pardot campaign changed to the one you select.

-The Pardot list does not automatically update when you add new prospects to your Salesforce campaigns.
-You must manually click the “Add to Pardot List” button on your Salesforce campaign to add more prospects to the Pardot list.
-If you remove leads/contacts from the Salesforce campaign and then click “Add to Pardot List” the removed people will not be removed from the Pardot list.
+The Pardot list does not automatically update when you add new prospects to your salesforce.com campaigns.
+You must manually click the “Add to Pardot List” button on your salesforce.com campaign to add more prospects to the Pardot list.
+If you remove leads/contacts from the salesforce.com campaign and then click “Add to Pardot List” the removed people will not be removed from the Pardot list.
 Pardot can only add people to the lists through this feature, not remove them.
-You can manually remove leads/contacts from Pardot lists while inside the Salesforce interface by using our Salesforce list management feature.
+You can manually remove leads/contacts from Pardot lists while inside the salesforce.com interface by using our salesforce.com list management feature.

-- Remember that prospects are not automatically pushed into Salesforce (they are pushed in when they are assigned to a User, a Queue, or a Group).
+1. Remember that prospects are not automatically pushed into salesforce.com (they are pushed in when they are assigned to a User, a Queue, or a Group).
 We store the campaign record and status with the prospect and then sync this information over to your CRM once a triggering event occurs (typically an assignment of the prospect).

-- Your Campaigns (and the options associated with them) are pulled into Pardot during the pull/sync routine.
-If you create a new Campaign object in Salesforce, you may have to wait a few minutes until it is available in Pardot.
-You do not need any campaign members synced to a Pardot prospect for a campaign to show up, though it will appear faster if there is one since it will pull over when the prospect syncs.
+2. Your Campaigns (and the options associated with them) are pulled into Pardot during the pull/sync routine.
+If you create a new Campaign object in salesforce.com, you may have to wait a few minutes until it is available in Pardot.

-- If the record already exists in Salesforce with that campaign and a given status, Pardot will always overwrite the existing status if a triggering event causes a status change (form completion, automation rule, etc.).
+3. If the record already exists in salesforce.com with that campaign and a given status, Pardot will always overwrite the existing status if a triggering event causes a status change (form completion, automation rule, etc.).